zephyrproject-rtos/zephyr/boards/nios2/altera_max10/doc/board.rst

    $ nios2-gdb-server --tcpport 1234 --tcppersist --init-cache --reset-target

-Build your Zephyr kernel, and load it into a GDB built for Nios II (included in the Zephyr SDK):
+Build your Zephyr kernel, and load it into a GDB built for Nios II (included in the Zephyr SDK) from the build directory:

 .. code-block:: console

-   $ nios2-poky-elf-gdb outdir/zephyr.elf
+   $ nios2-poky-elf-gdb zephyr/zephyr.elf

 Then connect to the GDB server: